FREE SHIPPING on purchases over 1,500 CZK 📦

 Traditional Chinese Medicine knows the answers to questions that modern medicine has not yet fully explained — and in this article, we'll show you a different way to think about menstrual pain.
 And most importantly: what to do about it.

-8 hof relief from one herbal patch without pills
+8 hrelief from one herbal patch without tablets

-Why does it hurt?
+Why do you actually hurt?
 What modern medicine says

-Primary dysmenorrhea — the medical term for painful periods without an identifiable cause — is caused by prostaglandins, inflammatory substances that the body releases when the uterine lining sheds.
+Primary dysmenorrhea — the medical term for painful menstruation without an identifiable cause — is caused by prostaglandins, inflammatory substances released by the body during the shedding of the uterine lining.
 The more prostaglandins, the stronger the contractions, the greater the pain.

 Ibuprofen and other NSAIDs work by blocking prostaglandin production.
 That's why they help.
 But not always completely.
 And not without consequences — frequent use burdens the stomach lining, can affect the kidneys, and for some women, it simply isn't enough.

-💡 A key question that ibuprofen never asks: Why does the body produce so many prostaglandins?
+💡 The key question ibuprofen never asks: Why does the body produce so many prostaglandins?
 What is the cause, not just the symptom?
-This is where TCM provides an answer over 5,000 years old — and modern research is increasingly confirming it.
+Here, TCM provides an answer over 5,000 years old — and modern research is increasingly confirming it.

-TCM views the body as a system of interconnected energy pathways — meridians — and pain as a signal that something is obstructing the smooth flow.
+TCM views the body as a system of interconnected energy pathways — meridians — and pain as a signal that something is hindering their smooth flow.

 The most common cause of menstrual pain according to TCM?
-Stagnation of blood and Qi (pronounced: chee) in the pelvic and uterine area.
-Blood and Qi move together — and if their flow encounters an obstruction, pain arises.
+Stagnation of blood and Qi (pronounced: chi) in the pelvic and uterine area.
+Blood and Qi move together — and if their flow encounters an obstacle, pain arises.

 This obstruction can have various causes: